We all have fears, because we are all human.

 If you have 3 or less of these signs, you are probably somewhat normal on the spectrum of fearing abandonment.

-If you have 4 to 8 of these signs, you most likely have a moderate amount of residual abandonment issues.
+If you have 4 to 8 of the following signs, you most likely have a moderate amount of residual abandonment issues.
 If you have more than 8 of these signs of abandonment issues, then make sure you read to the end, where I will share with you what steps to take next.

-Sign #1: You preemptively push people away
+- You preemptively push people away

 One word: sabotage.
 When you get close to someone, you push them away.
 The closer you get to someone, the more freaked out you get, so you shut off to the possibility of intimacy.

 Instead of dealing with your deepest fears, you make it so that no relationship you have can force you to vulnerably feel your pain.
 You ensure that you don’t have to surrender to your abandonment issues or acknowledge your fear.